snackCake/docs/Broadleaf-Concepts/Payment/Creating-a-Payment-Gateway-Module.md

 Here are some steps to follow to help get you started developing your own module.

-1. Extend and Implement the `PaymentGatewayConfigurationService`.
-Every module should provide a configuration service that provides information about what it can and cannot handle as well as any specific configuration parameters it needs.
+1. Extend and Implement the `PaymentGatewayConfiguration`.
+Every module should provide a configuration bean that provides information about what it can and cannot handle as well as any specific configuration parameters it needs.

+2. Implement the `PaymentGatewayConfigurationService`.
+Every module should provide an implementation of this service that will define all the Payment Gateway Interfaces that this module supports.

-2. Implement the `PaymentGatewayTransactionService` to handle any post Authorize or Authroize and Capture operations.
+3. Implement the `PaymentGatewayTransactionService` to handle any post Authorize or Authroize and Capture operations.

-3. Implement the `PaymentGatewayWebResponseService`.
+4. Implement the `PaymentGatewayWebResponseService`.
 In most cases, the Gateway will send back the transaction information back to your system using an `HTTPServletRequest`.
 Use this interface method to encapsulate translating this into a `PaymentResponseDTO`.

-4. Implement a Spring MVC controller that receives the results of the transactions that extends `PaymentGatewayAbstractController`.
+5. Implement a Spring MVC controller that receives the results of the transactions that extends `PaymentGatewayAbstractController`.
 This abstract controller expects certain methods to be implmented by the Gateway specific implementation.

 ## Hosted or Transparent Redirect?